lfresard/github_tutorial/README.md

 # GIT - GITHUB WORKSHOP
 This is tutorial for basic working knowledge of GIT/GITHUB.
 Created as part of the Montgomery lab workshops week in August 2019.
 You can also access the slides from this workshop [here](https://docs.google.com/presentation/d/1OuRVkk1c1FjLu0JWE4uUsjk8eqEWilczVa2DsF-n6bg/edit?usp=sharing).
-Information here was for the most part retrieved from the ressources cited at the end of this document.
+Information here was for the most part retrieved from the resources cited at the end of this document.
 Those are good reads if you want to go further.

 ## 1. Create a local git repository
 ### 1.1.
 Open a terminal and move to where you want to place the project on your local machine